ttffdd/XBadManners/README.md

 ## Description

+CVE-2018-16323 is a memory leakage in processing XBM images.
+After XBM image was converted to another image type you can extract leaked memory bytes from image data.

 A pretty simple tool for generating CVE-2018-16323 PoC.
 Directory ```samples``` contains some pregenerated PoCs easy for use.
 For using this tool you should install imagemagick: